 A Wet Tattoo Is Nothing To Worry About

 If you’ve had your tattoo for some weeks, and you’ve reached the shiny tattoo stage, it means the trauma is over.
-As the scab layer continues to fall away and the new skin emerges, the new skin needs a little time (usually around 14 days) before it begins to exfoliate like normal skin.
+As the scab layer continues to fall away and the new skin emerges, it needs a little time (usually around 14 days), before it begins to exfoliate like normal skin.

 As the healing process continues and the tattooed area of your skin reaches a point where it can exfoliate naturally, the wet and shiny appearance of your tattoo will begin to take on a more normal, matte appearance.

 A wet-looking tattoo is a sign that you’re doing everything right.
 At this point in the healing process, if you’re still using a healing ointment like A&D or Aquaphor, you can probably stop using it and switch over to a tattoo-friendly moisturizing lotion.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 Apply your chosen lotion evenly over the entire area of your tattoo, 2-3 times a day.
 Take care not to smother it over your skin.
 Over-moistening your skin over a period of time as your tattoo heals can cause bubbling and potentially permanent damage to your new ink.